Special Educational Needs and Disability (SEND)

 - A monitoring sheet of your daughter’s progress is sent home termly

 - Parents’ evening for your daughter is an opportunity to discuss progress with subject staff.
-However, you can contact individual teachers by calling the school office who will arrange a time for this discussion.

 - Annual reports are sent out at the end of an academic year